OWASP/owasp-masvs/README.md

 ## Suggestions and Feedback

-To report and error or suggest an improvement, please create an [issue](https://github.com/OWASP/owasp-masvs/issues "Github issues").
+To report and error or suggest an improvement, please create an [issue](https://github.com/OWASP/owasp-masvs/issues "Github issues") or create a Pull Request.

 # How to Contribute